 Regardless of the classification, if possible, buy several bottles of a specific wine and open one every few years.
 Note how it changes and evolves and identify the stage that is most enjoyable for you – it may not be the same for everyone.

 Regardless of the age-worthiness of wine, some drinkers prefer the fruit-forward, powerful nature of red Bordeaux wines in their youth.
 And don’t forget, the point of aging wine is to discover new and interesting flavors – just because wine can age doesn’t always mean it has to.

-For a complete guide to aging cheap wine and if you should even bother, please check out this helpful article.
+TIP: For a complete guide to aging cheap wine and if you should even bother, please check out this helpful article.
 Is there really a difference between cheap and expensive wines?
 This article explains.

 How to Store Bordeaux for Aging

 All wines intended for long-term cellaring should be kept in a cool, dark, slightly damp place away from change in light and vibration (think of the temperature and conditions of underground wine caves in Bordeaux and throughout Europe and this makes a lot of sense).
 55 degrees F is ideal.

 Bottles should be kept on their sides so that the wine inside maintains contact with the cork – this prevents the cork from drying out and allowing too much oxygen into the bottle.
 There are several options available to today’s collectors, depending on the resources, space, and value of their collection.